The Feeling of Greatness

 Shy, unrefined and a bit unusual with a swing to match, Moe Norman clashed with the conservative country club world of professional golf, retreating from the PGA two years later.
 What should have been a forgotten footnote in golf history became a cult figure and a legendary swing.

 Often known as the "Rain Man of Golf" and "The Mysterious Genius of Golf," Moe’s story is both a tale of unachieved success, and the story of a man succeeding beyond expectations.
 We trace his origins from a childhood accident, success as an amateur, failure in the PGA, his disappearance and finally his resurgence as one of "golf's greatest ball-strikers."
 Hearing from family, friends and many of the pros he competed against, the film examines Moe as a person and an athlete who didn’t have the social skills to survive the PGA, but became a legend on the Canadian circuit.
 It's a story filled with pathos and exhilaration, swinging through periods of despair, discovery, acceptance and finally celebration.

-[Excerpt from Tim O'Connor's book, The Feeling of Greatness]
+[Excerpt from Tim O'Connor's biography, The Feeling of Greatness: The Moe Norman Story]

 I asked Moe what he loved about hitting a golf ball.

 "The thrill of feeling it,' he said.
 "Ah, that felt great.
 Now I did what I wanted to do.
 Every muscle enjoyed that shot.
 Oh, that was nice.
 That’s what I get a kick out of.
 The feeling of greatness."